GALSTON GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY———————Nothing known of.

 The long list of greyhound tracks in Ayrshire continues with the one at Galston, a small town situated five miles east of Kilmarnock just off the A71 trunk road.
 Galston’s greyhound track was found roughly 200 yards north of Galston town centre, situated on the southern banks of the River Irvine.
 It had been constructed on grazing land during 1933, opening up for operation as an independent track by staging its first meeting on the 9th of June 1933.
 It was a smallish track due to the availability of land it had been built on, an area which created long straights but the narrow width of the land made the bends very tight indeed.
-The grass surface track had a circumference of 350 yards, which created distances of 280 and 450 yards, and promoted six dog racing with the hounds chasing an inside Sumner type hare.
-It continued to operate up until lack of interest forced its closure during 1967.
+The grass surface track had a circumference of 350 yards, which created distances of 280 and 450 yards, and supported six dog racing.
+The lure was in the shape of a hare constructed with a rugby ball with a tail, linked to a rope pulled around a number of pulleys, driven by a motor car engine, The venue continued to operate up until lack of interest forced its closure during 1967.
 Although the greyhound track has now gone, another sports venue occupies the site on were it once lay, and is known as The Barrmill Stadium.
 Barrmill Stadium is a total transformation from the days of Greyhound Racing, and now hosts local junior football.
 At this moment it is difficult to say whether any evidence remains of the greyhound track, although a visit in the near future might show up some pleasant surprises.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.